Colorful linear programming, Nash equilibrium, and pivots: Introduction

+For the usual linear programming, it is known that the problem of deciding the existence of a solution to a linear program and the problem of optimizing a linear program are polynomially equivalent, see for instance Theorem 10.4 of Schrijver~\cite{Sch86}.
+In Section~\ref{sec:coloredOR}, we show that a similar equivalence holds for colorful linear programming.
+We present then an operations research type application of this result, namely a colored version of the famous diet problem by Dantzig.
+We are not aware of similar applications in the literature, with industrial problems explicitly formulated as colorful linear programs.

-We show that {\sc Colorful Linear Programming} is NP-complete even if $k-d$ is fixed and each $\S_i$ is of size $2$.
-The complexity status of the case $k-d=1$ was a question of \bara{} and Onn (Section 5 of~\cite{BO97}).
+In addition to these results, we show that {\sc Colorful Linear Programming} is NP-complete even if $k-d$ is fixed and each $\S_i$ is of size $2$.
+The proof is easy and this result should rather be called an observation.
+However, the complexity status of the case $k-d=1$ was a question of \bara{} and Onn (Section 5 of~\cite{BO97}) and it seems that people are not aware of the fact that the answer is easy.
 As a by-product of this complexity result, we get a new proof of the coNP-completeness of deciding whether a polytope is the projection of another polytope, both being described by systems of linear inequalities.
 These results are stated and proved in Section~\ref{sec:complexity}.

-Section~\ref{sec:Nash} is devoted to a link we found between {\sc Colorful Linear Programming} and {\sc Bimatrix}, which is the problem of finding a Nash equilibrium in a bimatrix game.
-We exhibit a polynomial reduction of {\sc Bimatrix} to {\sc Colorful Linear Programming}. {\sc Bimatrix} being PPAD-complete, it shows that any NP-complete problem is at least as hard as any PPAD-complete problem.
-It has already been noted that P=NP would imply P=PPAD, see~\cite{NRTV07}.
-We give here a concrete example of a reduction of a PPAD-complete problem to an NP-complete problem.
-We do not know whether such an example was already known.
-On our way we present a general method to prove that a complementarity problem belongs to the PPAD class, based on Sperner's lemma.

-In Section~\ref{sec:algo}, we give a new version of the \bara{}-Onn algorithm, replacing the search of a closest facet by a classical reduced cost consideration.
-We get in this way an algorithm similar to the ``Phase I'' simplex method.
-Numerical performances of this approach are provided.

-We end the paper with a study of special cases and analogues of colorful linear programming in combinatorics.
-In particular, two combinatorial and polynomial cases of the TFNP version of {\sc Colorful Linear Programming} are presented.
+We end the paper with a study of special cases and analogues of colorful linear programming in combinatorics (Section~\ref{sec:combin}).
+In particular, two combinatorial and polynomial cases of \ccp{} are presented.
+They are rather easy, but are not stated elsewhere and are clearly relevant for the understanding of the colorful linear programming landscape.